-The district is committed to providing the best possible education for the taxpayer's dollar.
-State tax dollars provide approximately 60 percent of the funds needed for school operations.
-Local property taxes supply 15 percent, federal funds 11 percent, and other local funds comprise the remaining 14 percent.
+The district is committed to maximizing educational opportunites with the tax revenues received.
+State tax dollars provide approximately 73 percent of the funds needed for school operations.
+Local property taxes supply 11 percent, federal funds 12 percent, and other local funds comprise the remaining 4 percent.

 Because local taxpayers desire to provide a better education for students than is allowed by local property tax limitations, the district has operated for several years with a supplemental levy.
 This levy provides additional funds to improve education and to attract quality teachers.

 The district's current market value of real property for assessment purposes is $1,285,780,229.

 Voters approved a 10 Year Plant Facilities Reserve Levy in 2013 which provids annual funds to assist with school maintenance.
 Voters approved a General Obligations School Bond in 2015 of $36,950,000 which provided new elementary school in Burley, major additions to RRHS, OHS, and DES.
 It also paid for mechanical and heating upgrades at BJHS, DJHS, Mt.
 View, and Dworshak.